Processing math: 0%

 iterALS

 Number of iterations in the ALS routine.
-Intger between 1 and 10000 (maximum number of iterations).
+Integer between 1 and 10000 (maximum number of iterations).

 Note that ALS routine is used just in case there was no convergence inside routine nlinfit in order to provide a better set of initial parameter estimates before retrying nlinfit.